-	There is no way to set the list of languages from the system installer or afterwards from GNOME’s system settings program.
+There is no way to set the list of languages from the system installer or afterward from GNOME’s system settings program.
 So how do you get rid of the unwanted languages?

-I have also removed Norwegian nynorsk (nn) from my own setup.
-However, as I have kept the Norwegian meta-language code (“no” includes both nb and nn), some nynorsk may still show up from time to time.
+I’ve also removed Norwegian nynorsk (nn) from my own setup.
+However, as I’ve kept the Norwegian meta-language code (“no” includes both nb and nn), some nynorsk may still show up from time to time.